 Supported community projects such as orphanages, community centers, and cultural-exchange programs

-Worked alongside high-profile partners, including the Joyce Banda Foundation and local authorities, to align humanitarian efforts with community needs - from Malawi Goodlife
+Worked alongside high-profile partners, including the Joyce Banda Foundation, Lucius Banda Foundation, Shaping our Future Foundation, Beautify Malawi (BEAM) Trust and local authorities f.E. the Ministry of Health or the Department of Disaster Management Affairs, to align humanitarian efforts with community needs - from Malawi Goodlife e.
+V.

-His philanthropic focus also extends into Asia via his position on the Board of Chairmen of the Lightbridge Foundation, which supports start-ups, small households, and micro-entrepreneurs.
+His philanthropic focus also extends into Asia via his position on the Board of Chairmen as Treasurer of the Lightbridge Foundation, which supports start-ups, small households, and micro-entrepreneurs.

 Advising government ministries and diplomatic missions on investment positioning, sector strategies, and international partnership development